 Even with the loss, it was quite a week for Isner.

 While Nadal spent last week winning the Rogers Cup, Isner was knocked out in the first round and fell to No. 22, the first time in the 40 years of ATP rankings that no American man was in the top 20.
-He'll be back there next week after reaching the finals in Cincinnati on the strength of his serve.
+He'll move up to No. 14 next week after reaching the finals in Cincinnati on the strength of his serve.

-The 28-year-old American upset No. 1 Djokovic in Cincinnati, a moment he called one of the best of his career.
+The 28-year-old American upset No. 1 Djokovic in the quarterfinals at Cincinnati, one of the best moments of his career.
 It was the most notable upset of the week.
 Djokovic hasn't won in Cincinnati — he's reached the finals four times and lost — and was especially motivated to finally break through.
 A title in Cincinnati would make him the first to win all nine Masters events during his career.

-Isner beat him in the quarterfinals.
-On Sunday, he was trying to become the first unseeded player to win in Cincinnati during the Open Era since 1968.
+On Sunday, Isner was trying to become the first unseeded player to win in Cincinnati during the Open Era since 1968.